 ENGL 151 Writing and Argument

 Students should refer to the course descriptions to select the one course best suited to individual interests.
 While several communication courses may be selected to fulfill the University ACE 1 outcome, one of the above is a specific requirement for the College of Business and will fulfill both requirements with one course.
-ENGL 150 and ENGL 151 are restricted to first and second year students.
-Upper-class students will need to take ENGL 254 Writing and Communities as a substitute.
+ENGL 150 and ENGL 151 are primarily restricted to first- and second-year students.
+Upperclass students who have not completed one of these options should take ENGL 254 Writing and Communities as a substitute.

 NBR 2: Mathematical, Computational, Statistical or Formal Reasoning Skills (ACE 3)

 Choose ONE of the following: